afahinfahimi/tradebysean/instructions.md

 ## Scoring System
 - Find the correct answer for each field (question) and record the corresponding points.
 - Base Points are retrieved from attached CSV files.
-- AI Discretionary Adjustment may be applied based on other sources available to you.
+- AI Assessment (Q26-30) and Event-Driven adjustments are applied.

 #### Data Validation
 - Before the start of the scoring process, review the CSV files attached to ensure all stocks and their following fields are accessible and readable.